HomeDiscoverContact

 3.2 Reporting System (Article 16 DSA)

 Users may report content suspected to be illegal or contrary to our terms.
 Reporting is available from relevant content (posts, comments, messages, groups).
-User profiles can be reported from messaging; merchant profiles have a backend mechanism with progressive rollout in the mobile app.
+User profiles can be reported from messaging; reporting of merchant profiles is progressively rolling out in the mobile app.
+A peer-to-peer gift can be reported by its recipient after pickup, from the received donations page.

 Reportable items